10 Best Hand Percussion Blocks

 Durability and Build Quality

 Build quality shows up in two places: the body of the block and the mounting hardware.
-Plastic blocks from established brands like Latin Percussion tend to resist chips and cracks even under heavy use, and their integrated mounts rarely loosen over time.
+Plastic blocks from established brands tend to resist chips and cracks even under heavy use, and their integrated mounts rarely loosen over time.
 Wooden blocks can develop character marks with use, which many players actually prefer, but check that the seams and any included feet are solidly attached.
 For school and rental inventories, plastic is generally the safer long-term bet because it tolerates drops and temperature swings better than bare wood.

 Reading Reviews and Comparing Listings